 Hello people of the internet!!!
 On today’s ‘YouTube Wednesday; we are going to continue our Halloween series by talking about one of the most important parts of Halloween (no not the candy, although that is VERY important), we’re going to talk about Halloween costumes!
 We’re VERY close to October 31st, so if you don’t already have your Halloween costume ready then these videos will help you out.
 Most of the videos don’t involve too much extra work, except #1 which involves some sewing.
 So now let’s get to the costumes!
 Ready?
 Ok, let’s go!!!

 3) The first video that we’re going to talk about is the ’30 Last-minute DIY Halloween Costume Ideas’ by CloeCouture, which was uploaded on October 25th, 2014.
 I really loved this video because it is such a cool and creative video.
 Most of the costumes are made up of stuff you can either buy or make easily, and there are so many costumes in the video that I’m sure you’ll find something that you’ll fall in love with.
-Whether you want your costume this year to look cute, unique, or you want to look like your favorite TV/movie/book character or pop culture figure, you’ll find the PERFECT costume for you.
+Whether you want your costume this year to look cute, unique, or you want to look like your favorite TV/movie/book character or pop culture figure (for example, Dolly Parton costume), you could find the PERFECT costume for you.
 Also, the video is EXTREMELY entertaining to watch, so it’s definitely one you don’t want to miss!

 2) Next up we have the ‘DIY Last Minute Easy & Cheap Halloween Costume Ideas for Teens’ by Alexa Mae video, which was uploaded on October 16th, 2015.
 Alexa is a YouTuber that we’ve spoken about before (you can check out that blog post here:YouTube Wednesday: Alexa Mae…the new YouTuber that you will spend your whole spring break obsessing over), and this video just continues to prove what an amazing guru she has become.
 In this video she shows us how to easily make 3 costumes that will be perfect for anyone who wants a unique/cute look this Halloween.
 My personal favorite is the popcorn costume, but they’re all AMAZING so definitely check this one out.